ziachap/osprey/README.md

 }
 ```

+## Osprey.Dashboard
+Osprey Dashboard provides a convenient way to view what services are running in the network and provides alerts when the system is not in a desirable state.

+## Osprey.Bridge
-Osprey can be extended to the internet or WAN using the `Osprey.Bridge` application which acts as a proxy, relaying osprey's UDP messages from one network to another using HTTP.
+Osprey can be extended over the internet or a WAN using the `Osprey.Bridge` application which acts as a proxy, relaying osprey's UDP messages from one network to another using HTTP.

+## Osprey.Portal
+Osprey based services can be accessed through a web browser using the `Osprey.Portal` server application.